adityapratama/arithmetic/README.md

 # arithmetic

-For purpose try unit testing and go get on golang programming
+For purpose try create testing and run go get on golang programming

 ### unit test